AlexanderSavochkin/AlexanderSavochkin.github.io/posts/fpga-driven-data-streaming-into-raspberry-pi-speed-and-timing-stability-part-1/index.rst

 handle the stream despite of the occasional polling delays.
 In microphone array application, for 100 microphones with 24-bit resolution, at 48KHz sampling rate, we need to store 100*24*48000 = 115.2M bits per second, or 14.4M bytes per second.
 So, for 15 microseconds delay we need to provide the buffer of approximatelly 216 bytes, which is more than feasible.

+Verilog and C code is available in the `github repository <https://github.com/AlexanderSavochkin/RPiGPIOTransferMSR/>`_.

 =========================================================